 During six of the eight terms, they must register for at least 9 credits in the Law School (which may include courses cross-listed between Johnson and the Law School).
-A total of 117 credits is required for the receipt of both degrees.
+A total of 117 credits is required for

 J.D./M.B.A.
 (3 year)